Purchase of Australian Property : FIRB Approval & Process

 Purchase of Australian Urban Property

-The following individuals are not required to seek approval for the purchase of Australian residential real estate:
+FIRB provisions exempt the following individuals and entities from needing to seek approval before purchasing Australian residential real estate:

 Foreign persons are normally given approval to buy: